skrupler/sekvens/README.md

 want to find out if you have all the episodes in a range you can use this script to do so.

-It automatically scans a specified directory and finds the highest and lowest available episode and checks if all episodes are in said directory.
-Then outputs it to screen.
+It automatically scans a specified directory and finds the highest and lowest available episode and checks if all episodes are in said directory by comparing the list with a sequence of highs and lows.
+It then prints out the missing episodes to screen.

 ## Usage
 ```bash